10 Best places to live in Baja California (2024)

 📍Read: Is Baja California dangerous?

-Best places to live in Baja California
+Best places to live in Baja California: overview

 Located along the U.S. border, the state of Baja California is one of the most popular places in Mexico among American expats, particularly Southern Californians who flock here in search of a more affordable cost of living 💰